Ks-ai-max/lab_nlp/README.md

 # **Natural Language Processing Lab Work**
 ## Welcome to the repository for my Natural Language Processing lab work.
 This repository contains the code related to various exercises in the field of NLP.
-I'm just starting out in this field and doing my best, so please don't judge too harshly :)
+I'm just starting out in this field and trying to do my best, so please don't judge too harshly :)
 # Contributing
 ## If you would like to contribute, please follow these steps:
 ### 1. Fork the repository.